nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L3 - Defining Beans, Component Scanning and Bean Annotations.md

 This way, we can see that component scanning is working as we expected.

 Note that we never actually defined component scanning explicitly.
 This is because **_@SpringBootApplication_ is already using the annotation**.

-If we go to the _@SpringBootApplication_ definition, we'll see that is includes the _@ComponentScan_ annotation.
+If we go to the _@SpringBootApplication_ definition (In Intellij: View > Jump to Source), we'll see that is includes the _@ComponentScan_ annotation.

 By default, this scans classes in the same package or below.
-In our case, this is the _com.baeldung.ls_ package and all the packages below it.

-**If we want to scan a specific package, we can specify it using the _basePackages_ attribute.**
+In our case, this is the _com.baeldung.ls_ package and all the packages below it. **If we want to scan a specific package, we can specify it using the _basePackages_ attribute.**

 Let’s add a new _PersistenceConfig_ class that uses _@ComponentScan_ to scan only the _com.baeldung.ls.persistence_ package: